 With VPS hosting, a physical server is divided into several virtual compartments.
-While several websites may be hosted on the same physical server, a single compartment would be allotted for your use, which makes it more controllable, flexible and reliable than a shared hosting.
+While several websites may be hosted on the same physical server, a single compartment would be allotted specifically for your use, which makes it more controllable, flexible, and reliable than shared hosting.

 What type of technical skills do I need to manage VPS hosting?

-With a fully managed VPS hosting, you only need to know the basic knowledge of file transfer and application management since you get an easy to use custom control panel.
+With fully managed VPS hosting, you only need to know basic knowledge of file transfers and application management since you get an easy-to-use custom control panel.

 With unmanaged VPS hosting, you need to have a deeper knowledge of administrating and managing a server for optimized performance.